The Ego Loves a Challenge

 A spiritual teacher accelerates your ability to learn from all your experiences while helping steer you away from the most harsh kinds of failure, so you get to discover who you really are in a sheltered and protected learning environment.

-In this Before Awakening stage of the path these identities have to be seen and let go one at a time, so that the spiritual student realises who they are and how simple life is.
-This frees the seeker from these many Ego identities and their associated drives that are unconsciously running their life and causing them so much stress.
+In this, the Before Awakening, stage of the path these identities have to be seen and let go one at a time, so that the spiritual student realises who they are and how simple life is and so is freed from these many Ego identities and their associated drives that are unconsciously running their life and causing them so much stress.

-It is then that the ego transitions from unconscious thought that gives rise to our emotional reactions, to emotionally detached conscious thought.
-In so doing a fundamental disconnect is established between our thoughts and our emotional reactions.
+It is then that the ego transitions from unconscious thought that gives rise to our emotional reactions, to emotionally detached conscious thought and a fundamental disconnect is established between our thoughts and our emotional reactions.
 It is then that unshakable inner peace arises in the person and they draw close to the possibility of a spiritual awakening.

-The birth of the Ego, its development and then transformation to the true self, is a wholly natural growth process and one which not just spiritual teachers but all educators need to be aware of and facilitate.
-That’s because the foundation of our mental health and wellbeing relies on the active participation of everyone in this human evolutionary process.
+The birth of the Ego, its development and then transformation to authentic self, is a wholly natural growth process and one which all educators need to be aware of and facilitate, and not just spiritual teachers, for it is the participation in this human evolutionary process that is the foundation of our mental health and wellbeing.

 All the goals, purposes, beliefs and drives we live out, are hidden longings to be set free.
 We are hardwired to awaken spiritually.

 The True Self Loves Presence (Companion article to The Ego Loves a Challenge)